tim-taylor/evobee/doc/markdown/evobee-odd.md

 # EvoBee high level description

-This document provides a high-level description of the Pollen-clogging simulation design and ODD model description
+This document provides a high-level description of the EvoBee agent based simulation platform.
+It follows the "ODD" protocol (Overview, Design conceptsPollen-clogging simulation design and ODD model description

 ## Purpose